Master of Landscape Architecture

 “I am really grateful for MLA programme of NUS to give me such a precious opportunity to enrich my education abroad.
 The experience in Cornell is so inspiring in terms of both academic and life experience.
 The Landscape Architecture department of Cornell University is in the College of Agriculture and Life Science, which is different from most universities.
 However, we can still get rich resources from College of Architecture, Art and Plaining.
 The setting of courses here is also flexible, allowing students to select courses based on their own preference.
 For studio, I selected the second year graduate studio.
 The campus is just amazingly beautiful.
 The main campus is located between two creeks, providing the students with peaceful and natural environment to enjoy the kingdom of knowledge, which is quite different from the city university campuses.
 The beautiful scenery here also gave me much inspiration for my hobby of painting.
 Thanks again for this opportunity and I benefit a lot from it in my life.”
 Junwei

 Dr Shawn Lum received the President’s Award 2017 for the Environment for his significant involvement in biodiversity projects in Singapore.
-Dr Lum has worked as an adjunct professor in Landscape since the inauguration of NUS MLA program.
+Dr Lum has worked as an adjunct professor in Landscape since the inauguration of NUS MLA programme.

 Assistant Professor Yun Hye Hwang received several prizes of LI awards 2017 and IFLA ASIA-PAC LA Awards 2017 for her projects in NUS campus.
 Award of Highly Commended under ‘Science, Management and Stewardship Award’ category ‘Less-maintained and high-diverse campus greenery in Singapore’ Award of Excellence under ‘Nature Conservation’ category – ‘From Lawn to Forest Garden’ (Ventus Naturalized garden) Award of Excellence under ‘Skyrise Greenery’ category – ‘Nature Refuge on Five Centimetres of Soil’(SDE roof)